• Skip to primary navigation

 Notes

-• Skillet will serve two as is, or up to four if served with other breakfast items like toast, bacon, or sausage.
+• Skillet will serve two as is, or up to four if served with other breakfast items like toast, bacon, and sausage.

-• Optionally, push your hash browns to the side and scramble eggs on the other side of the skillet.
+• For scrambled eggs - Push your hash browns to one side and scramble eggs on the other side of the skillet.

 • Garnish breakfast skillet with chives or parsley before serving for a splash of color.

-• If adding cheese, sprinkle a handful of shredded cheddar cheese onto hash browns while eggs cook.
+• To add cheese - Sprinkle a handful of shredded cheddar cheese onto hash browns while eggs cook.

 Nutrition Estimate